 Duct tape – that’s what several of my Facebook followers replied when I asked for suggestions for other handy products they have found useful on snowmobile tours.
 In fact, avid snowmobilers Linda Miller and David Clarke (check out his My Old Sled channel of snowmobile videos on YouTube) both highly recommended using Gorilla brand duct tape!

-Generally, I prefer black duct tape for snowmobiling because it blends in better for most uses, whereas that ubiquitous grey colour stick out like a sore thumb and kinda screams: “Look at this cheap idiot who’s holding everything together with tape!”
+Generally, I prefer black for snowmobiling because it blends in better for most uses, whereas that ubiquitous grey colour stick out like a sore thumb and kinda screams: “Look at this cheap idiot who’s holding everything together with tape!”
 And just in case you scoff at duct tape, check out its most creative uses in duct tape connoisseur Red Green’s video below and then view my snowmobile videos!

 Try Flat Pack Duct Tape

 If duct tape has one major downfall for snowmobiling, it’s that cold can make it less sticky, so warm it up before using…or keep it warm all the time by carrying a couple of flat packs of it in an inside pocket of your snowmobile suit.
-You can buy flat packs of duct tape at some stores or online or make your own as the video below demonstrates (I use old plastic cards instead of business cards because they’re stiffer, easier to handle and the tape rolls off better).
+You can buy flat packs at some stores or online or make your own as the video below demonstrates (I use old plastic cards instead of business cards because they’re stiffer, easier to handle and the tape rolls off better).

 Many Duct Tape Uses For Snowmobile Tours